zivtech/puppet-drupal-php/README.md

 * Installs php, php-fpm, many extensions, and apache
 * Modifies some apache configurations (installing modules, optionally changing listen ports)
 * Installs a default fpm pool that listens at 127.0.0.1:9001
+* An apache vhost can be easily added using the [apache php vhost resource provided by the php module](https://github.com/voxpupuli/puppet-php/blob/master/manifests/apache_vhost.pp).